 All students are required to live with their family, their sponsor, or in school-operated dorm.
 It is recommended all students stay in dorm housing for the first year.
 On-campus housing may be required by the administration if a student is experiencing difficulties in attendance, grades, or lifestyle.
 Exceptions to housing policies may be appealed.

-All International Studies students are expected to come to Hawaiian Mission Academy with a sincere desire to learn the English language.
+All International students are expected to come to Hawaiian Mission Academy with a sincere desire to learn the English language.
 Grades will be issued on a regular basis during the quarter.
 If at the close of any grading period the student has failing grades and a GPA that is significantly below average, the student will be allowed to continue in school on a probationary basis.

 At the next grade report the studentís grades are reviewed to determine if improvement has been made.
-If faculty determine sufficient progress and improvement have been made, the student will continue in the program.
+If faculty determine sufficient progress and improvement have been made, the student will continue in the high school program.
 Otherwise he/she may be asked to withdraw with no refund of tuition!

 Upon completion of the high school program, transcripts will be issued to universities and colleges.